 The right training measures are vital in closing the skills gaps.
 We are extending our use of digital learning formats, which can be accessed at any time and from any location.
 Modern formats such as simulation exercises, video-based training modules, and learning games have significantly increased the acceptance of digital learning formats.
-[SDG]
+SDG comprehensive benefits supporting ing graphic shows a selection of awards and prizes.